jcallaham/jcallaham.github.io/_drafts/2023-12-28-custom-adjoints.md

 On the other hand, if the input is vector-valued, reconstructing the full Jacobian would require evaluating the JVP $n$ times, for instance using the unit basis vectors as tangent vectors $v$.
 When $n$ is large this becomes very expensive, but fortunately it is rarely necessary to explicitly form the full Jacobian; many, many algorithms boil down to a series of linear system solves, and iterative linear solvers like CG and GMRES only really need to evaluate the matrix-vector product, which is exactly what the JVP provides.

-As we'll see in the next section, the Jacobian-vector product (or pushforward) is the building block of forward-mode autodiff.
+As we'll see, the Jacobian-vector product (also known as the pushforward) is the building block of forward-mode autodiff.
-Similarly, the vector-Jacobian product (or pullback) is the main building block of reverse-mode autodiff.
+Similarly, the vector-Jacobian product (also known as the pullback) is the main building block of reverse-mode autodiff.
-For the same function $f: \mathbb{R}^n \rightarrow \mathbb{R}^m$ above, the vector-Jacobian product (VJP) applied to an  "adjoint" (or "cotangent", or "dual") vector $w \in \mathbb{R}^m$ implements the vector-transpose-matrix multiplication
+For the same function $f: \mathbb{R}^n \rightarrow \mathbb{R}^m$ above, the vector-Jacobian product (VJP) applied to an  "adjoint" (or "covariant", or "dual") vector $w \in \mathbb{R}^m$ implements the vector-transpose-matrix multiplication

 $$
 w^T \partial f(x_0).